cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 A related task is the conversion of an elliptic curve point to a bit string, called serialization, which is typically used for compactly storing and transporting points.
 For example, {{SECG1}} gives a standard method for serializing points.
 The reverse operation, deserialization, converts a bit string to an elliptic curve point.

 Deserialization is different from encoding in that only certain strings, i.e., those output by the serialization procedure, can be deserialized.
 In contrast, this document is concerned with encodings from arbitrary bit strings to elliptic curve points.
+This document does not cover serialization or deserialization.

 # Roadmap {#roadmap}